ADIT offers a number of advantages to international tax professionals, regardless of age, location or sector.

 - A five year student registration period, in which to complete your ADIT exams and achieve the qualification

-- Access and discounted entry to a range of CIOT Branch events and conferences
+- Access and discounted entry to a range of CIOT Branch events and the annual ADIT Conference

 - The opportunity to satisfy CPD requirements for other professional qualifications, where applicable

 - Access to the ADIT Professional Group on LinkedIn